Martin-Luther-Universität Halle-Wittenberg

 Initial test runs in the laboratory show that the approach could increase battery safety and even improve service life and performance.
 "Around 3.6 volts is considered a critical value for the stability of the electrolytes in conventional lithium-ion cells," says Wolfgang Binder.
 "Our gel electrolytes even remain stable at over five volts."
 Sustainability is also a priority: the gels are designed so that they can be recycled relatively easily if there is a defect or at the end of the battery’s life.
 However, extensive long-term studies still need to be conducted before the new lithium gel batteries can be produced on an industrial scale.

 The research work was carried out as part of the 'BAT4EVER’ project, which was funded by the European Commission through the Horizon 2020 programme.
 Universities, research centres and industrial partners from Germany, Belgium, Luxembourg, Italy, Spain and Turkey were involved in the project.
-The plan is to continue the research and expand on it, particularly in the area of sustainability, as part of the 'European Centre for Just Transition Research and Impact-Driven Transfer (JTC)’.
+The plan is to continue the research and expand on it, particularly in the area of sustainability, as part of the 'European Centre of Just Transition Research and Impact-Driven Transfer (JTC)’.
 The centre, which is currently being established at MLU, will develop research-based solutions that support structural change in Saxony-Anhalt, for example in the area of the circular economy or social innovation.

 Study: Katcharava Z. et al. Designing Conductive Pyrrolidinium-Based Dual Network Gel Electrolytes: Tailoring Performance with Dynamic and Covalent Crosslinking.
 Advanced Functional Materials (2024). doi: 10.1002/adfm.202403487